 Panorama of Vietnam is an opportunity to witness the country as a land of stunning beauty and fascination.
 A tour designed for anyone interested in Vietnams’ history and culture.
 We visit important sites of the Vietnam War, Hanoi, Hue and Cu Chi in Saigon.
 However, this tour will moreover show you wondrous sceneries, art, culture, not to mention its cuisine.
 Opportunities are created as you travel in understanding the country and its people as never before

-Vietnam's history starts with China ruling the country for increasingly than 1000 years.
+Vietnam's history starts with China ruling the country for more than 1000 years.

-France occupied the country virtually from the end of the 19th Century.
-Cities such as Dalat, Ho Chi Min (Saigon) and Hanoi one can find wonderful examples of French architecture.
+France then occupied the country from the end of the 19th Century.
+In cities such as Dalat, Ho Chi Min (Saigon) and Hanoi one can find wonderful examples of French architecture.

 The tour starts in Hanoi, a once-forbidding municipality that is now completely transformed by nearly two decades of Capitalism.
 With over four million inhabitants Hanoi is the social center of Vietnam.